verdigris/splat/doc/intro.rst

    sound source.
 #.
 Optionally, create filters and build a filter chain into the generator.
 #.
 Run the generator to generate some sound in its internal fragment.
 #.
-Create other generators to create other sound fragments.
+Create other generators and sequencers to generate more sound fragments.
 #.
 Import existing audio files into fragments (no generators involved here).
 #.
 Run any filters or edit the fragments.
 #.
 Finally mix all the fragments together and save the result into a file.